The Missing Introduction To Containerization

 These are some of the CRI plugins:

-Is the first container runtime created for the kubernetes CRI interface. cri-o is not intended to replace Docker but it can be used instead of Docker runtime in the specefic context of Kubernetes.
+CRI-O is the first container runtime-created for the kubernetes CRI interface. cri-o is not intended to replace Docker but it can be used instead of Docker runtime in the specific context of Kubernetes.

 Containerd CRI :